ajQodeleaf/penn-nft-marketplace/backend/README.md

 ### 2. Deploy the Contract

-The deployment script (`scripts/deploy.js`) compiles and deploys and verifies the `NFTMarketplace.sol` contract to the specified `network-name`.
+The deployment script (present in directory `backend\scripts\deploy.js`) compiles and deploys the `NFTMarketplace.sol` contract to the specified `network-name`.
 To run the script:

 ```shell
 npx hardhat run scripts/deploy.js --network <network-name>